How to Choose & Select a Moving Average(MA) to Trade with - Leading Forex Indicators

 - Long-term trading: 100 - 200 MA Period

-Short term moving averages are sensitive to price action and can spot trends signals faster than the long term moving averages.
-Shorter term moving averages are also more prone to whipsaws compared to long term moving averages and a trader should choose a price period that will generate a trading signal early but not give too many forex trading whipsaws.
+Short-term moving averages are sensitive to price action and can spot trends signals faster than the long-term moving averages.
+Shorter term moving averages are also more prone to whipsaw signals compared and analyzed to long term moving averages and a forex trader should choose a price period that will generate a trading signal early but not give too many forex trading whipsaws.

-Because long term moving averages calculate the average using more forex price data, it does not reverse as fast as a short term moving average and it is slow to catch the changes in the trend.
+Because long-term moving averages calculate the price average using more forex price data, it doesn't reverse as fast as a short term moving average & it is slow to catch the changes in the trend.
 However, the longer term moving average is better when the trend stays in force for a longer time but may also give late forex signals.

-The work of a trader is to find a moving average period that will identify trends as early as possible while at the same time avoiding fake-out signals (forex trading whipsaws).
+The work of one is to find a moving average MA period that will spot trends as early as possible while the same time avoiding fake-out signals (forex trading whipsaws).